vblanco20-1/vulkan-guide/docs/gpudriven/draw_indirect.md

 Note how now we have a direct vkCmdDraw() loop.
 This maps exactly to a draw indirect command.
 With the loop like this, we can now write the commands, and execute it that way.

-Im assuming the indirect buffer is allocated as shown above, but using VkDrawIndirectCommand, instead of VkDrawInstancedIndirectCommand. as in the chapter 4 code base indexed rendering wasnt implemented.
+I'm assuming the indirect buffer is allocated as shown above, but using VkDrawIndirectCommand, instead of VkDrawInstancedIndirectCommand. as in the chapter 4 code base indexed rendering wasn't implemented.

 ```cpp